haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 Summary
 #######

-Lastly, I want to say one thing that, all these features and hard work is useful to you only when you realize the fact that the Vim basic editing features will save lot of your time and increase the productivity.
+All these features and hard work to setup Vim is useful to you only when you realize the fact that the Vim basic editing features will save lot of your time and increase the productivity.
 For that you don't required above discussed plugin features.
-The plugins will only reduce some keystroke, But it won't turn you to other editor to Vim.
-Vim default features is more than enough to attract you.
-I hope you understood that feeling.
+The plugins will only reduce some keystrokes, But it won't turn you from other editor to Vim.Vim default features are more than enough to attract you from other editors.
+I hope you understood that feeling. :)

+Enjoy the Vim hacking.

 Back to `Topics`_

-Enjoy the Vim.